galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 > ### {% icon question %} Question
 > How many exons are there in total in your file?
 >
-> *Hint: Each line now represents a different exon, so you can see the answer to this when you expand the history item, as in the image above*.
+> *Hint: Each line now represents a different exon, so you can see the answer to this when you expand the history item, as in the image below*.
 {: .question}

 ## Sort the exons by SNPs count

-Now we have a list of all exons and the number of SNPs they contain, but we would like to know which exons has the *highest number* of SNPs.
+Now we have a list of all exons and the number of SNPs they contain, but we would like to know which exon has the *highest number* of SNPs.
 We can do this by sorting the file on the second column.

 > ### {% icon hands_on %} Hands-on: Sorting
 >